 No two authors approach the challenges of a genre fiction career the same way or for the same reasons.
 Identifying your strengths, habits, and professional interests allows you to play the best game you can and helps you strategize with your colleagues.
 We believe that promotion works best when it's communal, interactive, and joyful.

 Think of your play style as your piece on the A-game board.
-The play style (and path) you choose will change the discoveries and rewards you’ll encounter along the way.
-Play for what matters to you Get specific about the kind of success which would mean the most right now.
+The play style (and path) you choose will change the types of discoveries and rewards you’ll encounter along the way.
+Play for what matters to you Get specific about the kind of success which would mean the most to you right now.
 Knowing your goal (and play style) gives you skin in the game and helps you play well with others.

 Remember: promo always requires a team effort.
 Cooperation and reciprocation help the entire genre community.
-Awareness of your own style will help you form meaningful partnerships with a likeminded A-gang that fires on all cylinders.
+Awareness of your own style will also help you form meaningful partnerships with a likeminded A-gang that fires on all cylinders.
 Help folks help you.